vfarcic/dev-for-dummies/manuscript/01-practices.md

 That changed with the introduction of continuous delivery (CD) and deployment (CDP) processes.
 In a nutshell, the idea is to have an automated pipeline that would allow teams to deploy a feature every time the code is committed to the repository.
 For such a system to work, the pipeline had to be fully automated.
 The code has to be built and tested with such a great coverage that we have almost absolute certainty that it is safe to deploy to production without any human intervention.
 For such processes to work, operations had to be automated as well and people responsible for maintaining the live systems had to be included in the teams.
 They had to gain coding skills without which automation is not possible.
 On the other hand, developers had to gain a better understanding of the deployment processes and system monitoring so that they can design their applications around those proccesses.

 Hence DevOps was born and CD and CDP pipelines became part of the automated processes we employ on a continuous bases.

+## The DevOps Model

+Software industry is changing rapidly.
+The challenges from a few years, or even months ago might not be the same as those we are facing today.
+When Agile appeared, it tried to solve the problems related to some of the development practices and issues created by the waterfall management style.
+Among other things, Agile tried to create self-sufficient teams capable of rapid development of high quality products.
+It removed some of the silos that were preventing engineers from delivering results in an effective way.
+At that time, being self-sufficient meant that the team is capable of gathering requirements, developing the code, and testing it.
+With time, we realized that is not enough. **Agile, in a way, excluded professionals in charge of software deployments and monitoring.
+DevOps was created as a way to remedy that.**

+Why didn't we have DevOps before?
+The short answer is that the needs changed.
+While in the past we could be well off with only a few servers, today we are dealing with huge clusters.
+Cloud approach to infrastructure is becoming prevalent.
+Fault tolerance and high availability are much more important today then they were before.
+A single minute of a downtime might cause our business to come to ruin.

 With time, we developed sophisticated processes and tools that help us provision servers, and deploy and monitor our code.
 We are on a quest of running software that is always working (zero-downtime) and highly responsive no matter whether we have hundreds, thousands, or millions users using our service at the same time (high availability).
 On top of all that, new releases are being continuously deployed to our servers (continuous deployment) introducing new problems that might put the system at risk.
 The way we are trying to overcome all those, and quite a few other challenges is DevOps.